 Jaynes Memorial Chapel is in charge of arrangements in Texas.
 Cleveland Funeral Home (Cleveland, MS) is in charge of all arrangements in Mississippi.
 Online guest register may be viewed and signed at www.clevelandfuneralhome.net.

-To send flowers to James "Jimmy" David Jenkins, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jimmy" David Jenkins, Jr., please visit our floral store.